Relief for Kyiv? Russia vows to scale back near the capital

 Ukraine said it would also be willing to hold talks over a 15-year period on the future of the Crimean Peninsula, seized by Russia in 2014.

-Vladimir Medinskiy, the head of the Russian delegation, said on Russian TV that the Ukrainian proposals are a “step to meet us halfway, a clearly positive fact.”
+Vladimir Medinsky, head of the Russian delegation, said on Russian TV that the Ukrainian proposals are a “step to meet us halfway, a clearly positive fact.”

 He cautioned that the parties are still far from reaching an agreement, but said: “We know now how to move further toward compromise.
 We aren’t just marking time in talks.”